Jinlinc/DistributionRegulators/README.md

  * **`Supp`**: Two tables, eleven figures from SI and one phylogenetic tree file.

 ### **`Writing`**
 The old and current versions of the munuscript and related documents for submission to scientific journals.
+The folder is still empty now.

-## Version controls
+## Version control
 R version 4.0.3 (2020-10-10)
 Platform: x86_64-apple-darwin17.0 (64-bit)
 Running under: macOS Catalina 10.15.7